• ECTS

 Dendrochronology / dendroclimatology

-Marker of vegetation, uses, climate
+Marker of vegetation, land use, climate

-TP analysis of cores after drying...
+Practical work: analysis of cores after drying...

 Read more